← Back to ResourcesBreed Guides

 Cavalier coat type?

-Medium silky single coat with feathering on ears/legs/tail/feet.
+Medium silky single coat with feathering on the ears, legs, tail, and feet.
 Moderate year-round shedding.
-Doesn't require haircuts.
-Winter coat needed below -5°C.
+No haircuts needed.
+A winter coat is needed below -5°C.

 Brushing frequency?